jobrouter/typo3-data/Documentation/installation.rst

 Requirements
 ============

-The extension is available for TYPO3 v10 LTS and TYPO3 v11 LTS.
+The extension in version |release| is available for TYPO3 v11 LTS.

 To use the :ref:`dashboard widgets <dashboard-widgets>`, install and activate the Dashboard system extension.
 To use the :ref:`form finisher <form-finisher>`